 Research Software Engineer, University of Bath.|

 CurrentlyIn September 2017 I was appointed to a new role as the first centrally funded Research Software Engineer (RSE) position at the University of Bath.
-The objective of this position is twofold:
+The purpose of this position is twofold:

 Am I an RSE?But you may well be asking what is an RSE and am I one?
-The best place to find out what an RSE is and how the movement to support them has developed, is to visit UKRSE.
+The best place to find out what an RSE is and how the movement to support them has developed, is to visit UKRSE or the Society of Research Software Engineeringi as information migrates to the new organisation's site.
 Briefly an RSE is anyone primarily or largely involved in developing software as part of their research.
 With the proliferation of technology across all fields of academia this description no longer refers to computer scientists, a few physicists, mathematicians, and hasn't really for years.
 The reality is that if you are not an RSE yourself, you probably know one and almost definitely rely on one in your research.

-Finally if you self-identify as an RSE and would like to find out more about the role, or just want a chat about life please get in touch.
+Finally if you find yourself identifying as an RSE and would like to find out more about the role, or just want a chat about life please get in touch.

 ... chemistry dept,